jfrog/terraform-provider-artifactory/docs/resource/replication/artifactory_replication_config.md

 Provides an Artifactory replication config resource.
 This can be used to create and manage Artifactory replications.

 ### Passwords
-Passwords can only be used when encryption is turned off (https://www.jfrog.com/confluence/display/RTF/Artifactory+Key+Encryption).
+Passwords can only be used when encryption is turned off, see [Key Encryption documentation](https://www.jfrog.com/confluence/display/RTF/Artifactory+Key+Encryption).
 Since only the artifactory server can decrypt them it is impossible for terraform to diff changes correctly.

 To get full management, passwords can be decrypted globally using `POST /api/system/decrypt`.
 If this is not possible,